How to Determine Your Wholesale Product Pricing

 Now, calculate your total cost per bike unit.
 Add up all of your indirect costs for one month of business, then divide by the total number of units produced.
 Let’s say your bike assembly company had $100,000 in overhead costs, and assembled 10,000 bikes, ready to sell wholesale.

 That means it takes $10 per bike to cover all of the indirect and overhead expenses in your company on top of the cost of directly assembling the bike.
 Now you have $25 material costs, plus $15 labor costs, plus $10 indirect costs, totaling $50 in total cost.
 This means you have to sell each bike for $50 just to break-even in your company before you make any profit.

 You can estimate retailers will mark your product up by at least 100 percent.
 You might also do some due diligence to find out what the typical markup is in your industry or for your product type.
 If your bicycle will sell for $120 at a retailer, you might agree on a wholesale price to the retailer of $60.

 You calculated that it cost you $50 to manufacture the bike, and if you decide to sell it for a wholesale price of $60 to the retailer, you’ll make a $10 profit per bike.
-Your profit margin percentage is the total profit divided by the total cost.
-In this case, you would have $10 divided by $50, or a 20 percent profit per bicycle.
+Your profit margin percentage is the total profit divided by the total revenue.
+In this case, you would have $10 divided by $50, or 20 percent profit per bicycle.